Master of Science in Materials Science

 The master's degree is offered by this department under the following options:

-Plan A: 32 credits in course work, including an eight-credit thesis.
+- Plan A: 30 credits in course work, including a six credit thesis

 Requirements for both options include at least 26 credits in materials science and engineering courses, including the core courses: MSE 7300, 7400, MSE 5650 and PHY 6450.
 All course work must be completed in accordance with the regulations of the Graduate School and the college governing graduate scholarship and degrees; see sections beginning under Academic Regulations, Graduate and Academic Regulations for the College of Engineering, respectively.